codesport/admin-panel/README.md

 # Authorship Credits

-This tutorial its resulting application were created by **Marcus B.**
+This tutorial and its resulting application were created by **Marcus "Arroyo" B.**